nielslange/smntcs-adobe-typekit-fonts/README.txt

 == Description ==

-TYhis plugin allows you adding Adobe Typekit Fonts to your WordPress site with ease.
+This plugin allows you adding Adobe Typekit Fonts to your WordPress site with ease.

 == Installation ==